 (2) a written Individualized Family Service Plan

 developed by a multidisciplinary team which includes the parent or guardian.
 The individualized family service plan shall be based on the multidisciplinary team's assessment of the resources, priorities, and concerns of the family and its identification of the supports and services necessary to enhance the family's capacity to meet the developmental needs of the infant or toddler, and shall include the identification of services appropriate to meet those needs, including the frequency, intensity, and method of delivering services.
-During and as part of the initial development of the individualized family services plan, and any periodic reviews of the plan, the multidisciplinary team shall consult the lead agency's therapy guidelines and its designated experts, if any, to help determine appropriate services and the frequency and intensity of those services.
+During and as part of the initial development of the individualized family services plan, and any periodic reviews of the plan, the multidisciplinary team may seek consultation from the lead agency's designated experts, if any, to help determine appropriate services and the frequency and intensity of those services.
 All services in the individualized family services plan must be justified by the multidisciplinary assessment of the unique strengths and needs of the infant or toddler and must be appropriate to meet those needs.
 At the periodic reviews, the team shall determine whether modification or revision of the outcomes or services is necessary.

 (b) The Individualized Family Service Plan shall be evaluated once a year

 and the family shall be provided a review of the Plan at 6 month intervals or